miaomiaopan/TransactionManagement/README.md

 The class includes test suites for controller.

 #### PerformanceTest.java
-The class includes performance for creating transaction.
+The class includes performance test for creating transaction.

 ### TODO
 #### 1. adding Dockerfile